pulsipher/pulsipher.github.io/teaching/courses.md

 banner_color: style1
 ---

-# Introductory Machine Learning and Artifical Intelligence for Chemical Engineers
+# Introduction to Machine Learning and Data Science (CHE 500/523)
 At UWaterloo, I am piloting this introductory course on how to support analysis and modelling using data-driven methods from machine learning and data science.

 # Numerical Methods for Numerical Analysis and Design (CHE 322)